The Technology M&A Review: Finland

 While typically more expensive, arbitration is a faster and more flexible process than litigation, and the arbitrators can be chosen based on prior experience in the field.
 The parties can also tailor the arbitral proceedings to best suit their needs within the framework of the chosen rules.
 Furthermore, arbitration is a confidential method of settling business disputes, which is one of the major benefits of the process when compared to standard litigation in the common courts.
 Finland has broad publicity legislation, which often in itself makes arbitration the preferred choice for dealmakers.

+As a small, open and digitalised economy, Finland is able to offer technology companies conditions that allow them to research, test and scale new technology in a welcoming environment.
 Market resilience will play a key role in how the technology M&A dealscape develops in Finland in the immediate future.
-The initial lockdowns due to covid-19 and the resulting market uncertainty shelved and delayed many transactions in spring due to parties not being able to settle on value, but the situation is now starting to change.
+The resulting market uncertainty shelved and delayed many transactions in 2020 as a result of parties not being able to settle on value, but the situation has changed in 2021 with a considerable amount of deals pursued in the technology sector.

 1 Maria Carlsson is a partner and Johanna Rein is an associate at Bird & Bird.